 The Importance of Reading

 Our structured approach to reading is carefully designed to ensure the best results for our children.
+It all begins with a focus on phonics and in Reception, children learn a sound a day, through adult directed activities.
+The scheme of work that we use to teach phonics across EYFS and KS1 is Letters and Sounds.
+This learning is reinforced through enhancement tasks, songs and fun, practical activities related to the corresponding letter formation.
 Children begin their ‘book-reading journey’ with non-worded books, which encourage storytelling, discussion and develop questioning and prediction skills.
-Children are continuously assessed and as their segmenting and blending progresses, they are given activities to match their learning.
-These include picture/word match lacing cards, CVC word books, caption/picture matching cards and the early reading books from our extensive school scheme.
+Children are continuously assessed and as their segmenting and blending progresses, they are given activities and books to match their learning.
+These include picture/word matching cards, CVC word books, caption/picture matching cards and the early reading books from our school scheme.

-Children could not make the progress they do without support from home and we work closely with parents to ensure they understand how to pronounce the phonics correctly and have strategies to develop their child’s reading skills.
+Children could not make the progress they do without support from home and we work closely with parents to help them understand how to pronounce the phonics correctly and have strategies to develop their child’s reading skills.
 Year group curriculum evenings help contribute to how early reading is taught.
 Videos of the correct pronunciation are uploaded on our website.
-‘Phonics Play’ and ‘Teach your monster to read’ are a popular apps which children have access to both in school and at home.
+‘Phonics Play’ and ‘Teach your Monster to Read’ are a popular apps which children have access to both in school and at home.

 Children enjoy taking part in the Shrewsbury Children's Bookfest each year.
-Author and storyteller visits are organised to further enhance fostering a love of books.
+Author and storyteller visits are organised to further ignite the children's interest in books.
 A highlight of our year is World Book Day, when we celebrate our love of reading.
 The children particularly enjoyed participating in our 'Get Caught Reading' challenge this year.